Skip to content

 Carbon Neutrality Versus Climate Neutrality

 While carbon neutrality strictly refers to neutralizing carbon dioxide, it does not necessarily achieve net zero or climate neutrality.
-On the other hand, climate neutrality takes into account all GHGs to achieve overall emissions neutrality.
-These terms underline the urgency to reduce overall GHG emissions to science-backed levels, thus ensuring a sustainable future for our planet and its inhabitants.
+On the other hand, climate neutrality considers all GHGs to achieve overall emissions neutrality.
+These terms underline the urgency to reduce overall GHG emissions to science-backed levels, ensuring a sustainable future for our planet and its inhabitants.

 The Basics of Greenhouse Gas Emissions

 Human activities, such as burning fossil fuels, releasing refrigerants, and land alteration through agriculture and deforestation, have dramatically increased the concentration of GHGs in our atmosphere.
-These gases absorb and re-emit heat, thus contributing to the warming of our planet.
+These gases absorb and re-emit heat, contributing to global warming.

 Carbon dioxide, the most abundant GHG, constitutes 79% of these emissions.
-While CO2 might be the most prevalent GHG, it's essential to note that other gases are often measured in CO2 equivalent terms because they have a much higher greenhouse warming potential (GWP).
-For instance, methane is 25 times more potent in terms of GWP than CO2.
-Moreover, fluorinated gases, though less prevalent, carry a GWP that's 1,000 to 10,000 times greater than CO2.
+Other gases are measured in CO2 equivalent terms because they have a much higher greenhouse warming potential (GWP).
+For instance, methane is 25 times more potent than CO2, and fluorinated gases have a GWP 1,000 to 10,000 times greater than CO2.

 The Paris Agreement and Its Impact

-The Paris Agreement, signed by 195 member countries of the United Nations Framework Convention on Climate Change (UNFCCC) in 2015, emphasized the urgency to limit global temperature rise to well below 2°C (3.6°F) at pre-industrial levels.
-However, the current trajectory suggests an alarming temperature increase of 2.8°C, calling for even more aggressive emission reduction strategies.
+The Paris Agreement, signed by 195 countries in 2015, emphasizes limiting global temperature rise to well below 2°C (3.6°F) compared to pre-industrial levels.
+Current trajectories suggest an alarming increase of 2.8°C, necessitating aggressive emission reduction strategies.

 Supporting Net Zero Goals

-To help organizations set science-based targets (SBTs) and achieve their net zero goals, collaborations like the Science Based Targets Initiative (SBTi) have been established.
-At present, more than 2,000 organizations globally have committed to setting emission-reduction targets based on climate science through SBTi.
+To help organizations set science-based targets (SBTs) and achieve net zero goals, collaborations like the Science Based Targets Initiative (SBTi) have been established.
+Over 2,000 organizations globally have committed to these climate science-based targets.

 The Business Benefits of Net Zero

-Embracing net zero commitments also brings business benefits, including:
+Embracing net zero commitments brings the following business benefits:

-First-Mover Advantage: SK tes is well-placed as a first mover to help clients with their net-zero ambitions.
+• First-Mover Advantage: SK Tes is well-positioned to help clients achieve net-zero ambitions.

-Enhanced Reputation: Transparency about our emissions reduction performance can help build trust and enhance our reputation.
+• Enhanced Reputation: Transparency about emissions reduction performance builds trust and reputation.